 Juanita Metzler, CMP, CGMP, SEPC Senior Director, Conventions

-Juanita secures meeting and conference bookings for the Eugene, Cascades & Coast region.
-She manages all local and national meeting markets.
-She specializes in business-to-business relationship building.
+Juanita secures meeting and conference bookings for the Eugene, Cascades & Coast region and manages all local and national meeting markets.